jack-cros-bie/ase-assignment-2/README.md

 # StreamlineCorp Web Application

-This is the StreamlineCorp web application built with Next.js, React, and PostgreSQL, providing user authentication and management features.
+This is the StreamlineCorp web application built with Next.js, React, and PostgreSQL, providing user authentication and management features for their timesheets.

 ## Prerequisites